avinayak/avinayak.github.io/_posts/2021-02-19-finding-mona-lisa-in-the-game-of-life.md

             [0, 0],
             [0, 0]]])

 <cap>Example mutator with shape 5, 3, 2. batch_size being 5</cap>

-The idea is that in every loop, we use the mutator to calculate the nearest set of neihbouring states from our best matched canvas like this `canvas = (best_canvas + mutator)%2`.
+The idea is that in every loop, we use the mutator to calculate the nearest set of neihbouring states from our best\_canvas like this `canvas = (best\_canvas + mutator)%2`.

 We compute N generations of game of life across every slice of this modified canvas.
-Then, we do a 3D RMSE(mean being calculated for the slice only) on the Nth generation canvas vs Mona Lisa , and find the canvas slice with the lowest error.
+Then, we do a 3D RMSE(mean being calculated for the slice only) on the Nth generation canvas against Mona Lisa, and find the slice with the lowest error.
 This is slice is then extruded and set to best_canvas and the loop repeats till a finite number of iterations pass.

 ## Code

 The notebook for this project is available here or run it in colab.
 I'll explain what every block is doing in this section.
+If you want to see results, skip to the end of the article.

 The core of this project, the game of life function is actually taken from [this post](http://www.bnikolic.co.uk/blog/python/jax/2020/04/19/game-of-life-jax.html).
 Thank you  B. Nikolic :).
 I followed his convention of importing jax.numpy as jax.lax.